 You know?

-Um, Disa's family, but this is why we need gun control.
+Sympathies to his family, but this is why we need gun control.

-It first off, they all lie about Charlie's positions.
+First off, they all lie about Charlie's positions.

 Also, this notion that Charlie said something.

-Meaning if you defend the second amendment, then is it possible that some people, innocent people, are going to be killed because of guns?
+meaning if you defend the Second Amendment, then is it possible that some people, innocent people, are going to be killed because of guns.

 That doesn't mean you shouldn't be able to defend your family and your property and your way of life, right?

-The founders understood that what Charlie was saying was yes, there's nothing, there's no perfect system.
+What Charlie was saying was, yes, there's no perfect system.

-So all these people are like, see, and then it happened to him, but that doesn't mean we shouldn't have the second amendment.
+So all these people are like, see, and then it happened to him, but that doesn't mean we shouldn't have the Second Amendment.

 He actually was explaining something in a very deep way.